2018 Boston Red Sox season: World Series vs. Los Angeles Dodgers

 The Red Sox and Dodgers franchises met in the World Series for the second time; the first was a Boston win in 1916.
 Game 1 was highlighted by neither Chris Sale nor Clayton Kershaw making it through the fifth inning, and a pinch hit three-run home run by Eduardo Núñez, as Boston won, 8–4.
 Game 2 starter David Price held the Dodgers to two runs on three hits in six innings, while striking out five, picking up his second win of the postseason, as the Red Sox won, 4–2.
 Game 3 became the longest game in World Series history, both in innings (18) and by time (7 hours and 20 minutes).
 Nathan Eovaldi pitched six innings in relief, allowing only two hits prior to a walk-off home run by Max Muncy for a 3–2 Dodgers win.
 Eduardo Rodríguez started Game 4, holding the Dodgers scoreless through five innings, but then yielding four runs in the sixth.
 The Red Sox stormed back with help from Mitch Moreland and Steve Pearce, scoring nine runs in the final three innings, winning the game, 9–6, for a 3–1 series lead.
 Game 5 started with three first-inning runs, with Boston holding a 2–1 edge.
 There was no further scoring until the Red Sox scored one run in each of the sixth, seventh, and eighth innings.
 Price, pitching on short rest, held the Dodgers to one run on three hits in seven innings.
+Game 1 starter Chris Sale was brought in to close the ninth inning.
 The game ended in a 5–1 final for Boston, the franchise's fourth World Series championship in 15 years.
 Price got the win, his second of the World Series and third of the postseason.
 Pearce had three RBIs on two home runs in the game, giving him a total of three home runs and eight RBIs in the series—he was named World Series MVP.
 The team's motto during the season, "do damage", became "damage done" upon their victory.